edoajg/Timebank/README.md

 # timebank

 Reciprocy based work trading platform.
+Don't know how is this going to end.
+MEAN stack.